 In the UK, several regulatory bodies can seize your car such as the police, the DVLA (Driver and Vehicle Licensing Agency) or the VOSA (Vehicle and Operator Services Agency).

 However, each authority can only act in specific cases.
-For example, the police and DVLA can impound your car if it's parked illegally on public property, or if it's untaxed.
+For example, amongst other reasons, the police and DVLA can impound your car if it's parked illegally on public property, or if it's untaxed.
 The Fines Enforcement Officers can also seize your car if you have unpaid fines.

 On the other hand, VOSA can only act if they consider your car to be a danger on public roads.
 This usually happens with commercial vehicles which haven't passed the MOT (Ministry of Transportation) test which assesses roadworthiness levels, or when the driver has not paid the fines issued by VOSA.

-According to the UK Law, it can be seized if:
+According to UK Law, it can be seized if:

 If you're pulled over by the police you should provide evidence of your car's insurance policy and your driver's licence.
-If you can't provide proof, the police will check their database and if they discover that your vehicle isn't insured or that you don't hold a driver's licence, they can seize your vehicle straight away and take it to the pound.
+If you can't provide proof, the police will check their database and if they discover that your vehicle isn't insured, or that you don't hold a valid licence to drive that vehicle, they can seize it straight away and take it to the pound.

 You'll also receive a 3708-notice relating to the seizure of your car if the police find out from camera footage that your car is not insured or is being driven without a licence.